himanshugiripunje/Important-Projects/Theorotical-concepts.md

 - Region sp service= you can share your resources within REGION And can access by multiple AZI.
 - Availability Zone Service = you cannot share your resources with other AZ.

-## Protocols:
-are the set of rules for message format and procedures that allow machines and appl to exchange information/data.

-## WHat is Tcp/Ip Protocol:
-- stands Transmission control Protocol/Inetrnet protocol
-- Application Layer
-- Transport Layer
-- Network Layer
-- Network Interface layer
--

 ## Terraform what use to manage different different Environment?
 - it uses workspace